-This pretty Peak District family walk, starts from All Saints Church in the historical market town of Bakewell, and follows the River Wye to the picture-perfect village of Ashford-in-the-Water.
+This pretty Bakewell to Ashford in the Water walk, starts from All Saints Church in the historical market town of Bakewell, and follows the River Wye to the picture-perfect village of Ashford-in-the-Water.
 It then leads you up into the hills along a quiet track for superb views down into the village, to then cross open meadows back to Bakewell.

 It’s worth timing your walk with a pub lunch at The Bulls Head in Ashford-in-the-Water, or grabbing a tea and cake at Aisseford Tea Room.
 Or you may just want to pop to the Ashford village playground to let the kids run riot and enjoy a picnic at one of the picnic tables.
 Alternatively, you could take a little detour along the A6020 to Thornbridge Gardens, where there’s a café and play area where kids can paddle in the fountain whilst hooking rubber ducks with a net.

-At the end of this Bakewell to Ashford-in-the-Water walk, there are then lots of things to do in Bakewell; including Bakewell Museum, a swimming pool, lots of pub and café choices, and grabbing a Bakewell Tart to eat is a must!
+At the end of this Bakewell walk to Ashford-in-the-Water, there are a handful of things to do in Bakewell; including Bakewell Museum, a swimming pool, lots of pub and café choices; although grabbing a Bakewell Tart to eat is a must!

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.